Motorist Wearing ‘Hold My Beer And Watch This’ T-Shirt Arrested For DUI

 The Inquisitr has previously detailed other unfortunate instances when the fashion police and the real police might overlap, as it were.

-An Indiana man, for example, arrested for a domestic violence-related offense was wearing an “I did not hit you, I high-fived your face” T-shirt when he was taken into custody and later booked into the Vanderburgh County jail.
+An Indiana man, for example, arrested for a domestic violence-related offense was wearing an “I did not hit you, I high-fived your face” T-shirt when he was taken into custody and later booked into the Vanderburgh County Jail.
 The suspect apparently got into an early morning altercation with his wife about Valentine’s Day, which occurred the day before, and allegedly punched her in the face.

 Elsewhere, a woman who allegedly shoplifted about $700 worth of goods from a Marshall’s retail store in the Orlando, Florida, area in August, 2015, was caught on surveillance video wearing a “won’t be caught” T-shirt.
 Cops finally arrested her in late November 2015.